Updated April 2026

 KLOW Stack Side Effects & Safety

-Common reports include injection-site irritation, temporary fatigue in TB-500 loading, and mild GI effects when oral KPV is dosed aggressively.
+Common community-reported effects include mild injection-site irritation, temporary fatigue during the first 1–2 weeks of TB-500 loading, and mild GI effects (nausea, loose stool) when oral KPV is dosed at the higher end of the range.

 Clinical Evidence Context